 An associate's degree in behavioral health may prepare someone for a position as a social or human service assistant.
-The U.S. Bureau of Labor Statistics (BLS) predicted a 11% job growth for this profession during the 2014-2024 decade.
-The average annual salary for social or human service assistants was $33,190 in May 2015.
+The U.S. Bureau of Labor Statistics (BLS) predicted a 13% job growth for this profession during the 2018-2028 decade.
+The median annual salary for social or human service assistants was $33,750 in May 2018.

 Individuals who earn a Master of Public Health with a behavioral health concentration may want to pursue a career as a health educator.
-BLS predicts that job growth for health educators would increase 12% from 2014-2024, which is much faster than average for all occupations.
+BLS predicts that job growth for health educators would increase 10% from 2018-2028, which is much faster than average for all occupations.
 The rising cost of health care is part of the reason for the increased demand for health educators.
-The average salary for health educators was $56,690 in May 2015.
+The median salary for health educators was $54,220 in May 2018.